Teresa Giudice Says Her Father Is Struggling & Asks Fans for Prayers

 "At this trying time, I'm graciously asking for any extra prayers, good vibes, love....Please send my father's way," The Real Housewives of New Jersey star wrote via the social network.
 "My father is struggling and my girls and I need him, we need his love, his presence & his strength. #ThePowerofPrayers."

-She also shared a photo of her dad celebrating his birthday alongside the Bravolebrity and her four daughter: Gia, Milania, Gabriella and Audriana.
+She also shared a photo of her dad celebrating his birthday alongside the Bravolebrity and her four daughters: Gia, Milania, Gabriella and Audriana.
 In addition, she played Céline Dion's song "Because You Loved Me" via her Instagram Stories.

 Teresa did not specify how her father is "struggling."